Land Accelerator Latin America Demo Days

 Peru’s Inversiones Agroforestales Regenerativas grows 100% traceable, ethical, and natural ingredients for the cosmetics industry – along with 64,000 trees – on its farm.

-Ecuador’s Kiwa has sold $4.5 million in potato, cassava, Andean carrot, and beet chips sourced from community farmers.
+Ecuador’s Kiwa has sold $4.5 million in potato, cassava, Andean carrot, and beet chips.
+Now it's working with community farmers to introduce organic and restorative farming techniques across its supply chain.

-Mexico’s Nature Lab World is generating carbon credits by growing 32,000 native trees and bamboo for the market.
+Mexico’s Nature Lab World is generating carbon credits by growing 32,000 native trees and bamboo for the market, seeking to expand its plantation from 80 to 600 hectares.

 Nicaragua’s Nicaforest works with local landowners to revitalize damaged pasture and grow 91,000 FSC-certified cacao, teak, and native trees across 550 hectares.